Bourke's parrot: Ecology and behaviour

-The Bourke's parrot has been described as both arboreal and terrestrial; it perches and nests in trees, but also frequently lives on the ground where it can easily camouflage.
-The flight pattern of the Bourke's parakeet is short but swift, interspersed with gliding motions.
+Bourke's parrot has been described as both arboreal and terrestrial; it perches and nests in trees, but also frequently lives on the ground where it can easily camouflage.
+The flight pattern of Bourke's parakeet is short but swift, interspersed with gliding motions.
 It usually flies close to the ground in quick bursts, as it travels between trees.
 The bird's wing beat is minimal and produces an audible whirring sound.

-In the wild the Bourke's parrot tends to live in pairs or small groups, ranging from approximately four to six.
+In the wild it tends to live in pairs or small groups, ranging from approximately four to six.
 Larger flocks ranging in the hundreds are also made by the species, particularly during times of drought.